minthawzin1995/SL_USL_MLearning/README.md

 (1) Self-Organizing Map -> SOM uses MiniSom Python file to create a SOM and it is referenced from test.pypi.org.
 Project involves making two BMUs and gathering potential frauds in a banking database.
 Hybrid Machine Learning system is also implemented through the use of ANN and SOMs to generate a list of potential frauds with the probability of the frauds happening calculated through ANN.

+(2) Restricted Boltzmann Machine -> RBM uses dataset from https://grouplens.org/datasets/movielens/ to get the list of movies.
+It is then added to the boltmann machine and the machine is then used to learn the models of the dataset.
+It is then used for movie recommendation system accordingly to the user watched movies.